PowerDNS/pdns/docs/WIP/web-api.md

 Finally, there is a program called 'pdnsmgrd' that also provides an API for stopping PowerDNS, starting it, installing new versions etc.

-The JSON API suports JSON and JSONp.
+The JSON API supports JSON and JSONp.

 To get you started, try on the Authoritative Server: